Skip to content

 Understanding current taper in receive antennas

 In ARDF, many antenna probes are still built around resonant LC tanks tuned to the fox frequency.
-The idea is simple: if the transmitter is fixed, match your probe.
-But in practice this creates more problems than it solves.
+The idea sounds simple: if the transmitter is fixed, match the probe to it.
+In practice, this creates more problems than it solves.

-Resonance boosts signal strength, but does not sharpen the pattern.
-Directionality is set by geometry and current distribution, not resonance.
-Extra gain can actually mask subtle nulls and make bearings less precise.
+Resonance can increase received signal level, but it does not sharpen the directional pattern.
+Directionality comes from geometry, spacing, phasing, and current distribution — not from resonance.
+Extra gain can even mask subtle nulls and make bearings less precise.

 Narrow Bandwidth Is a Liability

 High-Q probes have razor-thin bandwidth.
-Real foxes can drift, use harmonics, or modulation that needs more bandwidth.
-A resonant probe risks attenuating or distorting what you need to hear.
+Real fox transmitters can drift, produce useful harmonic content, or carry modulation that needs more bandwidth.
+A resonant probe risks attenuating or distorting the signal you actually need to hear.

 Ringing and Slow Response

-High-Q tanks ring and lag.
-When you rotate the probe, they smear nulls, blur transitions, and create ghost peaks.
+High-Q tanks store energy, so they ring and lag.
+When you rotate the probe, they can smear nulls, blur transitions, and create ghost peaks.
 ARDF needs fast response, not sluggish ringing.

 Frequency-Dependent Mismatch

-Resonant probes present wildly variable impedance.
-That means poor receiver coupling, unpredictable gain/phase, and detuning with tiny frequency offsets.
-A broadband, buffered probe avoids this entirely.
+Resonant probes present a wildly variable impedance.
+That means poor receiver coupling, unpredictable gain and phase, and detuning with even small frequency offsets.
+A broadband, buffered probe avoids this problem.

 Easily Detuned by Nearby Objects

-Body capacitance, gloves, fences, watches—anything near the probe—can shift the resonance.
-Users often need to “calibrate” while holding it.
-Non-resonant probes are immune by design, giving stable, repeatable bearings.
+Body capacitance, gloves, fences, watches, and even damp vegetation can shift the resonance.
+Users often end up “calibrating” the probe while holding it.
+Non-resonant probes are far less sensitive to this effect, giving stable, repeatable bearings.

 Encourages Misleading Signal Peaking

 Resonant probes tempt operators to chase peaks.
-But peaks are broad and ambiguous.
-True direction finding relies on nulls, phase, and consistent geometry, not signal peaks.
+But peaks are broad, amplitude-dependent, and often ambiguous.
+Reliable direction finding relies on nulls, phase behavior, and consistent geometry — not signal peaks alone.

 The Better Approach: Broadband, Non-Resonant Probes

-Modern ARDF tools should be stable and broadband.
-Resistively loaded loops, E-field whips, or buffered actives offer:
+Modern ARDF tools should be stable, broadband, and predictable.
+Resistively loaded loops, E-field whips, and buffered active probes offer:

 • Stable impedance